Inteli-College/2025-1A-T01-G19-PUBLICO/README.md

   [X] Partially
   [ ] No

-Our research includes an experimental phase conducted with students from a high school institution in São Paulo, where the study is being carried out.
-According to the initially established roadmap, the first module of this project would involve selecting the educational institution where the study would take place, as well as recruiting volunteer students willing to participate.
-However, the authors are currently still in the process of negotiating with the institution that best meets the established requirements.
-Thus, it is understood that the authors have partially met the proposed timeline for the first ten weeks of project development, given that other planned stages — such as the literature review, the writing of the introduction, and the preparation of an initial lesson plan for the proposed experimental phase — have been completed.
+Our research is structured as an experience report and, as such, required adjustments to the initial planning during the execution of the experiment.
+During the first module, the authors initiated negotiations with a public high school institution in the city of São Paulo.
+However, this partnership did not materialize, which resulted in delays in carrying out the activities planned for the second module.

+Given the authors’ intention to carry out the experiment by the end of the second module, a detailed timeline was developed and a registration form was made available for workshop participants.
+However, the number of applicants was insufficient to proceed with the activity, leading to the postponement of the experimental phase to the third module.

+Despite the challenges faced, significant progress was made in the development of the methodological framework, the creation of an action plan for the events, and the structuring of a robust teaching plan.
+The online classroom has already been set up, and the teaching materials have been prepared and properly grounded.
+Therefore, it is considered that the project is partially aligned with the initially proposed timeline.

 ---